• Skip to primary navigation

 Spotify had also added music streaming support to its Apple Watch app.
 The users now no longer need to have phones near to play songs on their watches; instead, they can play songs and favorite podcasts after tethering their watches to phones via Bluetooth.

-Filed Under: Apps Tagged With: Music Streaming Service, Spotify
+Filed Under: Apps Tagged With: Music Streaming Service, news, Spotify

 Related Stories